-When the floodplains fill, plants rapidly germinate and grow, and dormant invertebrate eggs hatch providing a huge foraging area for fish, turtles, waterbirds and small mammals
+When the rivers and wetlands flood, native plants rapidly germinate and grow creating lucious carpets on the floodplains for as far as the eye can see, and dormant invertebrate eggs hatch providing a huge foraging area for fish, turtles, waterbirds and small mammals

 The waterways form the foundation of several First Nations cultural stories, including those of Mowana (budgerigar), Multhuri (pelican), Magwiri (stork) and others.

 Why is it under threat:

 More than half a million hectares of the Channel Country floodplains remain under petroleum licences, owned by companies like Santos.

 Many other companies are actively exploring for fossil fuels

 Origin Energy has surrendered licences in the Channel Country, but the rivers and floodplains remain under threat until the Queensland government bans new oil and gas on these sensitive areas.

 Infrastructure, like roads and wells, disrupt overland water flows during wet seasons, channelling water away from important wetlands, choking floodplains and starving plants and animals from much needed water

 Oil and gas and the chemicals used to extract them risk poisoning this extremely flat, wetland landscape

 Fossil fuel developments can reduce water pressure and water quality in these sensitive systems